-The S2A module incorporates diagnostics to identify internal failures, mistakes made during the setup, and operational failures due to external causes, and to provide a failure indication both visually and electrically.
-When the S2A is in RUN mode, the front-panel LEDs indicate specific failures according to Table 6 by the LEDs steady on, by LEDs flashing at a rate of 0.1 second on and 0.1 second off, and by LEDs alternating between blinking and steady on.
+The SC-200 module incorporates diagnostics to identify internal failures, mistakes made during the setup, and operational failures due to external causes, and provides both a visual and electrical failure indication.
+When the SC-200 is in RUN mode, the front-panel LEDs indicate specific failures according to Table 6 by the LEDs steady on, by LEDs flashing at a rate of 0.1 second on and 0.1 second off, and by the LEDs alternating between blinking and steady on.
+In RUN mode, the red POWER LED is steady on, but in CAL mode, it will flash at the slower rate of 0.5 second on and 0.5 second off, which is not a failure warning.

 RUN Normal Master Primary Secondary LVDT not Excitation Shorted Frequency Input Output

-MODE Operation Operation Open Open Connected Error Sync Set Error Overload Error
+MODE Operation Operation Open Open Connected EIIOI Sync Sel Elloi Ovenoad EIIOI

 POWER • • • • • • • • • •

-Р 0 • ₩ 0 ☆ 0 0 0 ☆ 0
+Р 0 • \ ↓ ↓ 0 \ ↓ ↓ 0 0 0 ¢ 0

-E 0 0 0 0 0 ₩ • 0 • ☆
+Е 0 0 0 0 0 ☆ • 0 • \ ☆

-S 0 0 0 ☼ ☆ 0 0 • ☆ ☆
+S 0 0 0 \ ☆ \ ☆ 0 0 • \ ↓ ↓ \ ☆

-Table 6 ☼ indicates a flashing LED.
-Most failure modes flash the LEDs, but some LEDs stay steady on
+Table 6 \Leftrightarrow indicates a flashing LED.
+Most failure modes flash the LEDs, but some LEDs stay steady on.

-In addition to the local visual indication of a failure or fault by the LEDs as illustrated in Table 6, the S2A also provides electrical outputs that allow the failure warning to be transmitted to a remote indicator, the system controller, or some other device.
-These electrical outputs include a failure signal using an open collector switch, an out-of-range analog output, and numerical error codes displayed over the RS-485 bus.
+In addition to the local visual indication of a failure or fault by the LEDs as illustrated in Table 6, the SC-200 also provides electrical outputs that allow the failure warning to be transmitted to a remote indicator, the system controller, or some other device.
+These electrical outputs include a failure signal using an open collector switch and numerical error codes displayed over the RS-485 bus.
 A table identifying all the LED states and their diagnostic error codes appears in Appendix A on page 16.
+Failures identified by the diagnostics incorporated in the SC-200 can be classified either as errors in setting up the module during installation that should be corrected before the SC-200 module is brought online, or operational failures that occur sometime after the module has been properly installed and put into service.
+There can be different error code outputs for each of these two types of failures, as shown in Appendix A on page 16.

-Failures identified by the diagnostics incorporated in the S2A can be classified either as errors in setting up the module during installation that must be corrected before the S2A module can be calibrated, or an operational failure that occurs sometime after the module has been properly installed and put into service.
-There can be different error code outputs for each of these two types of failures, as shown in Appendix A. If an error code or failure is presented, it usually requires a "soft" reset to clear it, but occasionally might require powering the module down and back up ("hard" reset) to clear it.
-To initiate a soft reset on an S2A, depress the FULL SCALE button three times in a row for at least half a second each time, or enter the Reset command for that particular module's digital address over the RS-485 bus.
+If an error code or failure is presented, it usually requires a "soft" reset to clear it, but occasionally might require powering the module down and back up ("hard" reset) to clear it.
+To initiate a soft reset on an SC-200, depress the FULL SCALE button three times in a row for at least half a second each time, or enter the Reset command for that particular module's digital address over the RS-485 bus.